divyamalhotra/Potter_Mania/README.md

-It was based on Harry Potter theme and included questions related to programming.
+It is based on Harry Potter theme and includes questions related to programming.